Ethanqg0/LeetCode/README.md

 ## Find Majority, Mode, Unique Elements of Array
 Utilize the Boyer-Moore voting algorithm,

+# Merging
+While loops are the optimal solution for merging

 ## Rotation Algorithms
 Assuming the rotation is labeled as d = 2: